MicrosoftDocs/well-architected/well-architected/saas-isv/usage-monitoring-billing.md

 In SaaS development, understanding how customers affect costs is crucial.
 A cost model represents the marginal cost per customer and identifies how business metrics influence costs.
 Key metrics include the number of customers, users, and transactions.
 Azure resource consumption is measured by:

 - Direct resource costs.
-- Usage metrics that indicate the cost proportion for specific customers, such as operations performed on behalf of a specific customer, or data volume that you need to store for a customer.
+- Usage metrics that indicate the cost proportion for specific customers, such as operations performed on behalf of a specific customer or data volume that you need to store for a customer.

 To learn more about the fundamentals of cost modeling, see [CO:02 Recommendations for creating a cost model](/azure/well-architected/cost-optimization/cost-model).